nigelwhite/52ca/readmeNW.txt

-ON LIVE: delete field resource type_old (and all its data)

 16.4.19 Got entity browser to insert fields from Resource node.
 Next: change icon in toolbar, hide fields and show again on click, icon to show "can expand".
 Style classes resource-xyz-embedded for title author and summary.